Silver outperforms Gold

 Source: Metals Focus

-- Total mine supply, which has been declining since 2015 due to underinvestment in exploration, is approximately 800 Moz while recycling is around 200 Moz.
-Looking at all silver applications it seems that at present investment demand is the biggest swing factor for silver ranging between 180 Moz desinvestment in 1996 versus a 200 Moz investment in 2011.
+Total mine supply, which has been declining since 2015 due to more attractive returns from the tech sector, is approximately 822 Moz while recycling is around 173 Moz.
+Looking at all silver applications it seems that at present investment demand is the biggest swing factor for silver ranging between 180 Moz desinvestment in 1996 versus a 300 Moz investment in 2013 a swing of 480 Moz!

-- EVs will show very robust future growth expecting to account for 300 Moz in 2025
+EVs will show very robust future growth expecting to account for 200 Moz in 2025 versus 65 Moz in 2021.

 Source: The Silver Institute